dw-data/eutf-africa/README.md

 ### Frontex: Detected Irregular Border Crossings

 Data for detected irregular border crossings were downloaded from the Frontex Website on February 8, 2022.
-The original file can be found in the [data](data/)folder.
+The original file can be found in the [data](data/) folder.

 ### Eurostat: First-time asylum-applications

 Data for first-time asylum-applications were downloaded from the Eurostat database (entry: migr_asyappctzm) on February 8, 2022.
 Until January 2020, we are looking at EU-28, including Britain, and from February 2020 referring with EU to the EU_27, excluding Britain.
-The original files can be found in the [data](data/)folder.
+The original files can be found in the [data](data/) folder.

 ### UNHCR

 Data for displaced people were downloaded from UNHCR on February 8, 2022.
-The original file can be found in the [data](data/)folder.
+The original file can be found in the [data](data/) folder.
 For our analysis, we summed up all people of concern to UNHCR, including refugees, asylum-seekers, internally displaced people and stateless people originating from and residing in an African country.

 ### ...Kira's sources